Creating your personal website using Quarto

 (which is built from index.qmd

-) is the page people will arrive at when navigating to your website – give this landing/home page a makeover by trying out some of the following:
+) is the page people will arrive at when navigating to your website – give this landing / home page a makeover by trying out some of the following:

-Update the yaml
+Update the YAML

 title